SriKrishna134/Gatherverse/README.md

   ## Installation:

- 1. Clone the git hub repository:
+ 1. Clone the git hub repository :
  2. Install dependencies: `npm install`
  3. Start the development server: `npm run dev`
  4. Open your browser and visit http://localhost:3000 or `ctrl+click` on the link